MarcoGargano/marcogargano/README.md

 > “Simplicity is the ultimate form of sophistication.”
+>
 > ⎯ Leonardo Da Vinci

-### My name is Marco and I'm a _crossover_ designer
+### 🧔🏻‍♂️ My name is Marco and I'm a _crossover_ designer
+I love Wordpress, I'm a CSS3 victim and I use social for marketing.
+I'm curious, up to new technologies, follower of social world and mood.
+I'm a skilled and accurate guy, committed to work and able to team working.

 | SKILLS | LIKE |